DannyNicholas/movie-recommendations-demo/aws/README.md

 The deployment process has been scripted for consistency and ease-of-use using Terraform.

-The [Terraform Deployment section](./terraform) explains how to deploy and run the service on AWS using Terraform.
+The [Deploying Service to AWS using Terraform](./terraform) section explains how to deploy and run the service on AWS using Terraform.